 How do you join?
 Simply send e-mail to the following address -- email@example.com -- stating your intention to become a member of the Sublunary Sect of Schlock, and you'll (probably eventually) get an e-mail back confirming that you're now a member.
 That's all there is to it!
 It costs nothing but some of your time and, potentially, a little of your sanity.
 No newsletters (yet), no mailings, no selling your name to the "John Tesh for President" phone list.
 In fact, you'll be amazed at how little you get in return.
 But at least you'll have the peace of mind knowing that, if something truly earth-shattering happens in the realm of Smitheedom, you'll be informed.
 If we feel like it.

 Alternatively, you could simply join our Facebook Group!
 Click on the link and become Enlightened!
 At least to the ways of Smithee.

 Well, as interest grew and the production of the ceremony got more technically advanced, more people jumped on the Smithee bandwagon and others left.
 In 1994, Bryan needed to communicate with the whole crew via e-mail.
 Creating a personal distribution list required a name for the group, so he came up with "The Smith-ka-teers," and it sorta stuck.
 The Smith-ka-teers include all the people involved in the selection, production, and presentation of the Smithee Awards ceremony.
 They're so awe-inspiring, they deserve their own page: meet The Smith-ka-teers!

 There sure are.
 Our Epistle is spreading all the time.
-The folks at Stellar are always willing to lend us a helping hand.
-Plus, there are many others without whom the Smithees would not be as they are today.
+There are many others without whom the Smithees would not be as they are today.
 Please refer to our list of acknowledgements.